I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsicfg/ns-iscsicfg-_msiscsi_bootconfiguration.md

 ## Members

+`LUN`

+The logical unit number (LUN) that identifies the logical unit on the target that functions as a boot device.

+`SecurityFlags`

+A bitwise OR of security flags that indicate the security requirements of the boot device.
+For a list of possible flags for this member, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565399">SECURITY_FLAG_QUALIFIERS</a>.

+`UsernameSize`

+The size, in bytes, of the string in <b>Username</b>.

+`PasswordSize`

+The size, in bytes, of the string in <b>Password</b>.

 `DiscoverBootDevice`

 A Boolean value that indicates whether the system should dynamically discover the boot device.
 If this member is <b>TRUE</b>, the system should dynamically discover the boot device.